Two disparate groups

 As a nonprofit corporation with 501(c)3 determination, we will provide a donation letter and certificate of appreciation to sponsors for their records.

 Without tools and supplies to complete the toys, the toys remain unadapted.
-We have slowly purchased tools, equipment and supplies needed to modify the toys but our inventory of tools is woefully insufficient for the number of volunteers we will have this year.
+As we enter our 10th year of Santa's Little Hackers, we have needed to replace and replenish our tools.
+We have adapted thousands of toys with our tools!
 This investment spans events and even spans seasons.
-In our third year, we are still using tools purchased from the first year.
+In our tenth year, we are still using tools purchased from the first year.
 This is an opportunity to have a lasting impact.

 The toys don’t reach the recipients via Santa’s sleigh.
 They must be packed in boxes, stored, and shipped via normal commercial shipping services.
-Our founders have inventoried the toys in their basement and guest bedroom for the last three years.
-The volume this year will not allow for that to continue.
+We must have space to store our toys and supplies throughout the year.
 Additionally, shipping costs consistently rank as one of the biggest expenses without the excitement of purchasing toys.
 This is an opportunity to be the gears behind the factory to help make the toy drive as success.

 ABOUT SANTA'S LITTLE HACKERS